Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Discussion and Conclusion

-\descr{Acknowledgments.} This project was funded by the UK EPSRC grant EP/S022503/1, which supports the Center for Doctoral Training in Cybersecurity delivered by UCL’s Departments of Computer Science, Security and Crime Science, and Science, Technology, Engineering and Public Policy.
-The lead author expresses their sincere gratitude to Arianna Trozze, who provided valuable feedback and proofread this manuscript with great attention to detail.
+\begin{acks} This project was funded by the UK EPSRC grant EP/S022503/1, which supports the UCL Center for Doctoral Training in Cybersecurity.
+The lead author extends sincere thanks to Arianna Trozze for her valuable feedback and meticulous editorial assistance. \end{acks}